Bend Wrongful Death Attorney

 What is the Statute of Limitations for a Bend Wrongful Death Case?

 Each state is allowed a statute of limitations for wrongful death cases.
 These are time limits in which the family members are allowed to file a claim.
 In Oregon, a wrongful death claim must be filed within three years from the date of the deceased person’s final injury.

 It is important to note that state law does not define the statute of limitations by the date of the person’s death, but rather from the date of their final injury.
 This has implications for wrongful death cases.
 If a significant amount of time passes from the date of a person’s final injury and their death, the time to file a wrongful death claim may be much shorter than expected.

-While this is happening, the last thing a family is thinking about is having to file a wrongful death claim.
+The last thing a family is thinking about is having to file a wrongful death claim.
 Families are hoping for the best.
 If a person does die from accident injuries, the family may be left scrambling to file a wrongful death claim in time.
 A Bend wrongful death attorney will be able to ensure you understand and meet the deadlines imposed by Oregon law.

-Types of compensation available in an Oregon wrongful death claim
+Types of Compensation Available in an Oregon Wrongful Death Claim

 There are various types of compensation that a person may be entitled to in a wrongful death claim.
 With the help of a Bend wrongful death attorney, you will calculate your total losses that resulted from your loved one’s death.
 This could include: